Palmarosa Essential Oil

 Palmarosa essential oil benefits

 Palmarosa essential oil is a powerful antimicrobial that can out-perform tea tree as an antifungal, making it perfect to treat athlete’s foot and other stubborn fungal infections.
-The powerful anti-viral properties of palmarosa could also mean it is your best line of natural defence against swine flu, especially when blended with other antiviral oils such as anise star (Illicium verum) and ravensara (Ravensara aromatica).
+The powerful anti-viral properties of palmarosa could also mean it is your best line of natural defence against coughs and colds, especially when blended with other antiviral oils such as eucalyptus (Eucalyptus globulus) and ravensara (Ravensara aromatica).

 Used in skincare, essential oil of palmarosa simply excels at keeping a healthy complexion.
 It balances sebum production, stimulates cellular regeneration, encourages elasticity, and moisturises dry or mature skin.
 It also effectively combats acne, dermatitis, eczema and psoriasis.
 All this, at a fraction of the cost of rose oil!